 Tents draped in silver, white and ice blue, walls laced with white roses, and delicate detail by the talented Tara Guérard and team made this such a special event for both families.
 Chats between mother and daughter in the years after often returned to bridal themes as the Rice ladies realized that they longed to collaborate again on another big mother-daughter endeavor.
 The idea to open their own bridal boutique soon developed.

 The catch would be finding the visionary who could blend both Ann E.’s and Lisa’s unique tastes into a premier boutique for the top wedding destination in the country (some might argue the world!).
 Enter Michelle Miller of Southern Protocol Boutique.

 In 2016 under the Rice’s ownership, the trio revived and rebranded as Southern Protocol Bridal focusing solely on helping discerning brides “find the one” in classic silhouettes of quality construction and contemporary flair.

-To continue expanding offerings and options for our brides and influence the Charleston wedding industry, Southern Protocol Bridal merged with Maddison Row Bridal Chic in February of 2019 bringing on renown stylist, Lindsey Principi.
+To continue expanding offerings and options for our brides and influence the Charleston wedding industry, Southern Protocol Bridal and Maddison Row Bridal Chic merged in February of 2019 bringing on stylist, Lindsey Principi.

 Now hitched with Ann E. and Lisa at the helm and the dream team managing boutique operations, the newlyweds officially took each other’s names becoming Maddison Row South in April 2019.